-In MSP transformation, the sites (orbits) will be divided into many segments.
-Suppose the number of sites, $M$, can be factorized as $M=v_1 \times v_2 \times \dots \times v_L$, and we can use a row vector to denote this: $\vec{V}=(v_1, v_2, \dots, v_L)$.
-Note that $v_j$ is not necessary a prime number.
-Then the $M$ sites will be divided according to $\vec{V}$: \begin{enumerate}[step 1] \item Before division, we define the last site as the parity site of the whole. \item The $M$ sites are equally divided into $v_1$ segments, then we define the last site of each segment as the parity site of the segment.
-Note that we don't re-define the site which has been defined before, such as the last site of the last segment which has been defined in the first step, and it's the same with the following steps. \item Every segment is equally divided into $v_2$ subsegments, then the last site of each subsegment is defined as the parity site of the subsegment it belonging to. \item Repeat the division $L$ times. \end{enumerate} Note that segment and subsegment are relative concepts, so if not specifically stated, we refer to a subsegment as the segment too.
-After all the division, we give every site a new coordinate $C(j)=(c_1(j),c_2(j),\dots,c_L(j))$ which means that the site $j$ is in the $c_1$th segment, and in the $c_2$th subsegment of the $c_1$th segment, $\dots$.
-It is similar to rewriting a decimal number as the form of different bases given by $\vec{V}$.
+In the MSP transformation, the sites (orbitals or fermions) will be divided into many segments.
+Suppose the number of sites, $M$, can be factorized as $M=v_1 \times v_2 \times \dots \times v_L$, where $L$ is the layer of MSP transformation, and we can use a row vector to denote this: $\vec{V}=(v_1, v_2, \dots, v_L)$.
+Note that $v_j$ is not necessarily a prime number.
+Then the $M$ sites will be divided into segments according to $\vec{V}$ as follows: \begin{enumerate}[step 1] \item The $M$ sites are equally divided into $v_1$ segments, and we define the last site of each segment as the parity site of the segment. \item Every segment is equally divided into $v_2$ subsegments and the last site of each subsegment is defined as the parity site of the corresponding subsegment. \item Repeat the division $L$ times. \end{enumerate}

-To show the procedure more clearly, we give an example of 12-fermion MSP transformation with $\vec{V}=(2,3,2)$, and the progress is shown in Fig.~\ref{12-fermion MSPT}.